 Johnshaven’s Annual Fish Festival is held in the harbour area of the village during the first two weeks of August, and attracts thousands of visitors from around the country and from across the world.

-The 2017 Johnshaven Fish Festival will be held on Saturday 5th August.
+The 2022 Johnshaven Fish Festival will be held on Saturday 13 August.
+Follow the team on Facebook (search for Johnshaven Fish Festival).

 For more information on this event, email us here with your query.